williewillus/microbin.eu/pages/documentation.md

 ### --footer-text [TEXT]

 Replaces the default footer text with your own.
 If you want to hide the footer, use --hide-footer instead.

+### --gc-days [DAYS]

+Sets the garbage collector time limit.
+Pastas not accessed for N days are removed even if they are set to never expire.

+Default value: `90`

+To turn off GC: `0`

+### --hash-ids

+Use short hash strings in the URLs instead of animal names to make URLs shorter.
+Does not change the underlying data stored, just how pastas are recalled.

 ### -h, --help